A Long Walk at the Long Beach San Vicente Palawan

 Long Beach is truly a promising beach destination.
 It is pristine.
 The place is uncrowded.
 There are only few other tourists around or sometimes none.
 Most of the time, you’ll only see local kids, families and fishermen.

-Sunset came but we still found ourselves walking through the extensive shoreline.
+Sunset came but we still found ourselves walking through the vast shoreline.
 It seemed like an endless path.
 When nightfall came, we went off the beach and continued walking along the main road.
 It was already past 7:00 PM when we were able to reach the town of New Agutaya.
 Imagine, we walked for more than 3 hours but we only finished two-thirds of the 14 kilometer stretch.

 Our attempt of exploring the Long Beach by foot starting from the northern most section was not an easy endeavor.
 It was really tiring and laborious but the experience, the beach and the view of sunset turned our effort into a rewarding and fulfilling one.